How Much Do Replacement Windows Cost in Portland, OR?

 Double-hung windows are the most common type of replacement windows.
 While single-hung windows can only move the bottom sash up and down while the upper panel stays still, double-hung windows allow both the upper and lower says to move up and down.

 The double-hung window allows air to circulate better, improving the temperature of your household.
 These windows are also comfortably easy to clean as the sashes will typically tilt inward.
-This lets you clean both the outside and inside of the window from inside of your house.
+This lets you clean both the outside and inside of the window from the inside of your house.

 Casement windows are those that make you feel grand when you open them.
 They have hinges on one end, so when you open it, it pivots outward.
 It’s basically a little door.